Lexicon

 ORIGINAL

-The capacity to convert electrical power into economic value without permission from any intermediary—the foundation of computational independence.
-When cognition is the key input and cognition requires energy, control of energy is control of productive capacity.
-Energy sovereignty means access to electricity that cannot be revoked by those who might object to what you compute: your own generation, or purchase through markets that do not discriminate by use.
-The Joule Standard operationalizes energy sovereignty: anyone with electricity can convert it to bearer value through proof-of-work, establishing a floor that no intermediary can block.
-Energy sovereignty is to the computational economy what land ownership was to the agricultural economy—the irreducible basis of independence.
-Without it, computational capacity is always conditional, always subject to withdrawal, always at the mercy of whoever controls the grid.
+Control of energy is control of productive capacity.
+When cognition is the key input and cognition requires energy, whoever controls the electricity controls the economy.
+Energy sovereignty means access to electricity that cannot be revoked by those who might object to what you compute.
+The Joule Standard operationalizes it: anyone with electricity can convert it to bearer value through proof-of-work, establishing a floor no intermediary can block.
+Energy sovereignty is to the computational economy what land ownership was to the agricultural economy — the irreducible basis of independence.

 Epistemic Status (A4)